ESLint Config Generator for UI Projects

 };

-Create a .eslintignore file in your project root with common ignore patterns:
+Create a .eslintignore file in your project root:

 node_modules/